sudomann/nginx-uwsgi-django-react/README.md

 ```

 ### Integrating React, Webpack, and Django
-We won't be directly writing webpack configuration ourselves though, we will use create-react-app to generate the project boilerplate with all the configurations in it.
-Think of create-react-app as django-admin startproject command you used to initialize you django project.
+We won't be directly writing webpack configuration ourselves though, we will use `create-react-app` to generate the project boilerplate with all the configurations in it.
+Think of `create-react-app` as `django-admin startproject` command you used to initialize you django project.

-For this, first we will install create-react-app sytem-wide using npm.
+For this, first we will install `create-react-app` sytem-wide using `npm`.
 Because we are installing system-wide, we will need superuser permissions.
 ```
 sudo npm install -g create-react-app
 ```